lokarithm/SQLSanitizer/README.md

 e.g. When you have a script file like this and you want to convert all the SQL keywords(*select*, *from*, *group by*, etc.) into uppercase:

 > select count(1) as myCount
-    from TableE te
+    from TableA ta
-    group by te.someColumn
+    group by ta.someColumn
     having count(myId) > 5

 **Output:**